8 short waterfall tracks in Canterbury, New Zealand

-This post explores seven short waterfall tracks in Canterbury.
-I’ve included as much information as I could for each track but be sure to check the Department of Conservation’s website to keep up to date on any track closures.
+This post explores 8 short waterfall tracks in Canterbury.
+I’ve included a brief information for each but be sure to check the Department of Conservation’s website to keep up to date on any track closures.

-Ryde Falls was a track I actually hiked when I first came to New Zealand at the beginning of 2017.
-As a complete newbie to anything that wasn’t flat this track was fantastic and I have found myself going back when I want a shorter easier hike.
-There are a few sections going up and down hill but they do not last long and each time there is a lengthy recovery period of flat track.
+Ryde Falls was my first waterfall track in Canterbury that I did when I first came to New Zealand at the beginning of 2017.
+As a complete newbie to anything that wasn’t flat, this track was fantastic and I have found myself going back when I want a shorter easier hike.
+There are a few sections going up and down, but they do not last long and each time there is a lengthy recovery period of flat track.

 I didn’t realize it but this is a very popular track in the Selwyn district.
 I started earlier at 8:30 in the morning but when I got back to the car park there were at least 15 vehicles there and I passed even more people on the track.